DylanMuir/TIFFStack/README.md

     tsStack = TIFFStack(strFilename <, bInvert>)

 A `TIFFStack` object behaves like a read-only memory mapped TIFF file.
-The entire image stack is treated as a matlab tensor.
+The entire image stack is treated as a Matlab tensor.
 Each frame of the file must have the same dimensions.
 Reading the image data is optimised to the extent possible; the header information is only read once.

-This class attempts to use the Matlab tifflib interface, if available.
+This class attempts to use the Matlab libTiff interface, if available.
 If not, it uses a modified version of `tiffread` \[1, 2\] to read data.
-Code is included (but disabled) to use the matlab imread function, but this function returns invalid data for some TIFF formats.
+Code is included (but disabled) to use the matlab `imread` function, but this function returns invalid data for some TIFF formats.

 ## Construction of a `TIFFStack` object